tomekc/cartography_workshop/ddd_intro.md

 # Build software in boundaries which are unlikely to change

 ^[KS]
- - use abstract names of business functionality for bounded contexts
+ - find abstract names of business functionality for bounded contexts
  - example of book shop, shipping now and then differs but exist as business process

 ---